 Steve McQueen gave a brief eulogy at Sebring's funeral.

 It was also reported that one or more of the "Manson Girls" and/or Charles Manson had a list of celebrities they wanted to kill and McQueen's name was on the list.

 Susan Atkins mentioned the supposed list to her cell-mate while in jail on another charge.
 From Helter Skelter: "For Susan Atkins, in one spurt of non-stop talking, gave her a death list of persons who would be murdered next.
 All were celebrities.
 She then, according to Virginia, described exactly how Elizabeth Taylor, Richard Burton, Tom Jones, Steve McQueen, and Frank Sinatra would die."

 However, Charles "Tex" Watson, in his book "Will You Die For Me," stated that "Susan Atkin's claim that there was a death list of famous Hollywood stars was untrue."

 Many people in Hollywood at that time have said they were supposed to visit the home that night for a party but decided against it.
-Steve McQueen said this about himself in more than one interview.
+It has been said that Steve McQueen was to visit Tate on the night of the murders..
 But relatives of Sharon Tate reported that no visitors were expected at the Polanski residence on that particular night.

 From "Helter Skelter:" "If one believed all the subsequent talk, half of Hollywood was invited to 10050 Cielo Drive for a party that night, and, at the last minute, changed their minds.
 According to Winifred Chapman, Sandy Tennant, Debbie Tate and others close to Sharon, there was no party that night nor was one ever planned."